shines77/json_binary/README.md

 # json_binary
-A C++ class for convert the binary data into the a JSON string.
+A C++ class for convert the binary data into a JSON string.